July 4th weekend celebration to test US travel system

 But pilots and flight attendant unions pointed at United management, while Transportation Secretary Pete Buttigieg told CNN that United had "some internal issues they need to work through."

-United reported it is continuing to see "meaningful improvement after an overnight effort to further repair schedules and match separated crews with aircraft," the airline said Thursday.
+United has reported some improvement since Wednesday night, but still had more than 200 cancelations and 250 delays Friday morning, more than other major US carriers, according to FlightAware.

-"As the recovery progresses, delays and cancelations will continue to decline as we head into what we expect to be a very busy holiday weekend," the company said, adding it is watching weather in Denver and Chicago.
+Buttigieg described United's disruptions as "elevated but moving in the right direction," adding on Twitter that the FAA "continues to monitor weather and smoke."

-Aviation experts note the industry has generally struggled to ramp up capacity to meet post-pandemic need, with personnel shortfalls dogging the system and fewer planes than expected, due in part to delayed deliveries from Boeing and Airbus due to supply chain issues.
+Aviation experts note the industry has generally struggled to ramp up capacity to meet post-pandemic need, with personnel shortfalls dogging the system and fewer planes than expected, due in part to delayed deliveries from Boeing and Airbus caused by supply chain issues.

 "Airlines have less of a buffer today," said Chris Raite, who analyzes aviation at Third Bridge, a research consultancy.